Kinesiologist Job Description Template

 - Assisting patients suffering from physical disabilities.

-- Improving the motor learning skills of patients suffering from motor and neurological problems, such as cerebral palsy and autism.
+- Improving the motor learning skills of patients suffering from the motor and neurological problems, such as cerebral palsy and autism.

 - Suggesting and demonstrating proper body postures and muscle movements in corporate settings to prevent disorders such as carpal tunnel syndrome.